-As Salesforce superheros, doing amazing things to bring value to our customers, we want to make sure that by the end of it our customers aren’t just happy with their fancy new feature but also wanting, and not just needing, to build a long lasting relationship and continue delivering value.
+As Salesforce superheroes doing amazing things to bring value to our customers, we want to make sure that by the end of our work the customers aren’t just happy with their fancy new feature, but we are also building a long lasting relationship to continue delivering value.

 Let’s look at each one in more depth.

 In your bid for work you promise the world, but end up delivering an undeveloped, cold, crater filled moon.